Parliament has given us statutory authority to pursue our mission.? ?

 - Supplementary facilities for lending to firms in resolution, as set out in the Purple Book.
 This details how the Bank ensures that a firm in resolution will continue to have sufficient liquidity to meet its obligations.

-- Additional lending operations which may take place under the crisis management agreement between the Bank and HM Treasury.? ?
+- Additional lending operations which may take place under the crisis management agreement.? ?